 The Collier Prize at the University of Florida recognizes coverage of state-level government in every state, focusing on investigative and political reporting, in any medium or on any platform.
 It's open to any news organization.
 The 2024 prize will consist of one $25,000 winner, one $5,000 winner and one $2,500 winner.

 Deadline: Jan 31, 2024

 Comedy Wildlife Photography Awards

-The Comedy Wildlife Photographer of the Year wins a one-week safari in Kenya with Alex Walker's Serian, a unique handmade trophy, plus Think Tank gear, a new website designed by Amazing Internet and an iPad provided by Affinity, along with their photo editing software.
-Five categories including one for video and one for those less than 16 years old.
-No entry fees.
+The Comedy Wildlife Photographer of the Year wins a one-week safari for two in Kenya with Alex Walker's Serian, a unique handmade trophy, plus Think Tank gear and more.
+The free competition, which supports conservation efforts via a selected charity, has six categories, including one for video and one for those 16-18 years old.

 Dart Awards for Excellence in Coverage of Trauma

 The Dart Awards recognize exemplary journalism on the impact of violence, crime, disaster and other traumatic events on individuals, families or communities, focusing on the experience of victims and survivors, and contributing to public understanding of trauma-related issues.
 Open to North American newspaper, magazine, online, radio, television, video and multimedia journalism that goes beyond the ordinary in reporting on trauma.
 Two awards of $5,000 will be awarded to winning reporting teams for division among those who contributed to the winning entry.